-What is the CHR’s Role in the International Human Rights Network of Academies and Scholarly Societies (H.R.
-Network)?
+What is the CHR’s Role in the International Human Rights Network of Academies and Scholarly Societies (IHRN)?

-Working as part of the H.R.
-Network’s Secretariat, the CHR’s staff shares information on cases of human rights concern; serves as a clearinghouse for cases from other national academies; assists the Network’s Executive Committee in preparing public statements on issues of human rights concern; and helps to organize the H.R.
-Network’s biennial meetings, together with host countries.
+In its role as IHRN Secretariat, the CHR shares information on urgent cases of human rights abuse with IHRN-participating academies; assists the Network’s Executive Committee in preparing public statements on issues of human rights concern; and organizes the IHRN’s biennial meetings, together with host countries.

 How Can Members of the National Academies Support the CHR’s Work?

-Members of the NAS, NAE, and NAM can sign up to become CHR Correspondents.
-Staff members keep Correspondents informed of the Committee’s activities and opportunities to participate.
-Through a recently streamlined online case alert system, Correspondents can send letters of appeal to colleagues under threat and add their names to joint letters/petitions initiated by the committee.
+Members of the National Academies can sign up to become CHR Correspondents.
+The CHR keeps Correspondents informed of the Committee’s events and activities, and provides Correspondents with information concerning professional colleagues under threat worldwide.
+Through an online system, Correspondents can send letters of appeal, and add their names to private petitions initiated by the Committee, in support of colleagues.

 Is the CHR affiliated with the U.S. Government?

-No. The Committee is an apolitical body composed of members of the U.S. National Academies of Sciences, Engineering, and Medicine, which are private, independent institutions.
+No. The Committee is a non-governmental, apolitical body composed of members of the U.S. National Academies of Sciences, Engineering, and Medicine, which are themselves non-governmental institutions.
 The Committee neither seeks nor accepts U.S. government funding.